1j01/pbj-sandbox/README.md

 [WTFPL](https://en.wikipedia.org/wiki/WTFPL) or [CC0](https://creativecommons.org/publicdomain/zero/1.0/)

-## Contributing
+## Project Status

-Eh, probably don't bother.
 The code is a mess, and this project isn't going anywhere.

 (Unless it's rewritten... probably with code from, or using [Skele2D][].
 It could be like an example program, just a physics sandbox, using that interface for moving points around and everything.)